cristalinanguyen/CMSI401-402/docs/Assignment2/AnnieFlora_Pilone&Miles.md

 *6. Fill in the blanks in the statements below, using the following things [you can use each thing for more than one statement]: Blueskying; Role playing; Observation; User story; Estimate; Planning poker.*

-You can dress me up as a use case for a formal occasion: User story The more of me there are, the clearer things become: User story I help you capture EVERYTHING: Blueskying, observation I help you get more from the customer: Role playing, observation In court, I'd be admissible as firsthand evidence: Observation Some people say I'm arrogant, but really, I'm just about confidence: Planning poker, estimate Everyone's involved when it comes to me: Blueskying
+You can dress me up as a use case for a formal occasion: User story

+The more of me there are, the clearer things become: User story

+I help you capture EVERYTHING: Blueskying, observation

+I help you get more from the customer: Role playing, observation

+In court, I'd be admissible as firsthand evidence: Observation

+Some people say I'm arrogant, but really, I'm just about confidence: Planning poker, estimate

+Everyone's involved when it comes to me: Blueskying

-NOTE: when you have finished, check your answers with the result in your text on page 62.
-Do you agree with the book answers?
-If you disagree with any of them, justify your preferred answer.
+*Do you agree with the book answers?
+If you disagree with any of them, justify your preferred answer.*

 I agree with all of the answers but believe that the 6th can also be planning poker.
 This is when each member of the team will place down a card with the number of days they believe it will take to complete a deliverable.
 Individuals will need to be confident with their decisions If they believe this is truly how long it will take.
 It goes hand in hand with an estimate.

 *7. Explain what is meant by a better than best-case estimate.*